ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 It usually takes this process a couple of minutes to complete.
 The wizard validates that the DNS records updated successfully and that the server can run with the supplied addresses and certificate and is reachable using the new domain name.

+{WARNING: Caching of Let's Encrypt Certificates}
+In some scenarios you will run the setup wizard again.
+In that case, if none of the cluster domains changed, the wizard will use the cached certificate and not request a new one from Let's Encrypt.
+{WARNING/}

 ![Figure 5.
 Finishing Up](images/setup/6.png)

 If the validation fails, you will receive a detailed error.
 You can go back in the wizard, change settings and try again.

-A [common error](../../server/security/common-errors-and-troubleshooting) is that DNS records didn't update locally.
+A [common error](../../server/security/common-errors-and-faq) is that DNS records didn't update locally.
 You may wait a bit and try again.
 An easy workaround is to configure (just for the setup) your network card to use Google's DNS server (8.8.8.8), to bypass caching of DNS records.

 TIP: you can use dns.google.com to see the dns record of your domain.